madebyfabian/madebyfabian.com/README.md

 ## Setup

-1. Add env variables, see `.env.example`
+1. Create a `.env` file and add all env variables, see `.env.example` for a full list
-2. Run `pnpm typegen:directus` to generate the directus types
+2. Run `pnpm typegen:directus` to generate the Directus types for your directus instance.
-3. Replace the urls in `vercel.json` with your own
+3. Replace the urls in `vercel.json` with your own Directus and Plausible instances.